nickjlupu/Mission-to-Mars/README.md

 # Mission-to-Mars

-# Data Analytics Week 10 Challenge

 ## Objectives
-The goals of this challenge are to:

 * Use BeautifulSoup and Splinter to automate a web browser and scrape high-resolution images.
 * Use a MongoDB database to store data from the web scrape.